Skip to content

 }

-jira cache fields
+jira cache projects --output=json

 jira cache fields --refresh --output=json